“If a kingdom is divided against itself, it cannot stand.” Mark 3:5

 This infighting, no doubt, grieves the Holy Spirit.
 Ephesians 5:2 discusses Jesus’ return.
 It states that Jesus will return to a church “without spot or wrinkle or any such thing, that she (the Church) might be holy and without blemish.”
 That is a sobering scripture!

 Also sobering for the Church is what God told King Solomon as he dedicated the temple to the Lord.
 God told Solomon that he had heard his prayers; God also told the king something else.
 He warned Solomon that if the Israelites (God’s natural seed) turned away from him (sinned), forsook him and his decrees and commands, he would uproot them and bring disaster upon them.
+But He also said that He would provide a means for atonement.
+He said that when they sinned (as they would), He would redeem and restore them when they turned from their wickedness.
 Here is what He said:

 “When I shut up the heavens so that there is no rain, or command locusts to devour the land or send a plague among my people, if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.” ( 2 Chronicles 7:13-15)

 Now, I do not believe God brought this pandemic upon this nation and the world.
 However, I do believe that He allowed it.
 I also believe that God wants to get the attention of his people who have prioritized their own thoughts, ideas and agenda above His.
-They have made assumptions instead of seeking the Lord.
+They have made assumptions and operated in their own soulish tendencies instead of seeking the Lord.

 Beware, church of the living God, “Be not be deceived, God is not mocked: for whatsoever a man soweth, that shall he also reap.”
-As the spiritual seed of God—just remember what happened to God’s natural seed when they sinned!
+Church of God, as the spiritual seed of God—just remember what happened to God’s natural seed when they sinned!

 The Lord, of course, corrected his prophet in 19th chapter of Jeremiah.
-He tells Elijah:
+He let Elijah know that he was not the only one who had not bowed to Baal (who was standing against evil and idolatry).

 . . .
 I reserve seven thousand in Israel — all whose knees have not bowed down to Baal and whose mouths have not kissed him.